bogoli/-folio/_posts/2018-09-06-announcing-jupyter-in-triangle.markdown

 	<img class="col three" src="{{ site.baseurl }}/img/jupyter-pop-up.png">
 </div>

-### Announcing Jupyter in the Triangle & call for proposals
+### Announcing Jupyter in the Triangle & Call for Proposals

 We’re excited to announce the next Jupyter Pop-up event!
 Join us for Jupyter in the Triangle in Chapel Hill, NC, November 13, 2018.
 The event will be hosted at the Carolina Club, and is organized by the University of North Carolina Chapel Hill Libraries.
 This event is being co-organized with core Jupyter Project contributors, some of whom will be present.